lukasschirren/lukasschirren.github.io/_pages/about.md

 ---

 ## About me
 My research interests span system modelling, optimisation, operations research, and ML with a strong focus on real-world energy challenges.
-I plan to leverage advanced machine learning techniques to enhance energy system modelling, particularly in the context of uncertainty and risk, for example resilient infrastructure and capacity planning.
+I aim to apply machine learning to enhance energy system models through advanced data preprocessing, hybrid modelling, and applications for energy resilience.

-My current projects cover industrial decarbonisation (green hydrogen/ammonia/steel) in _Ukraine_, hydropower-based hydrogen production in _Lao PDR_ and _Nepal_.
+My current projects cover industrial decarbonisation (green hydrogen for ammonia/steel) in _Ukraine_, hydropower-based hydrogen production in _Lao PDR_ and _Nepal_.

 ##### Education